John George Children: Scientific career

-He was a friend of Sir Humphry Davy and together they conducted several experiments.
+Children was a friend of Sir Humphry Davy and together they conducted several experiments.
 In 1808 he visited Spain where he met Joseph Blanco White.
 In 1813 he constructed a large galvanic cell and conducted experiments using them.
 These were published in Philosophical Transactions in 1815 and for this he received the Royal Institution medal in 1828.
-In 1824 he discovered a method of extracting silver without the need for mercury which was purchased by several American mining companies.

-In 1822 he was working as a librarian in the Department of Antiquities at the British Museum when he was appointed assistant keeper of the Natural History Department in succession to William Elford Leach.
-The appointment, influenced by Sir Humphry Davy, was controversial as he was less qualified than another applicant, William John Swainson.
+Following the bankruptcy of his father, he began to work on a gunpowder business with Davy but this did not last.
+In 1822, he found a position as an assistant librarian through Lord Camden in the Department of Antiquities at the British Museum when he was appointed assistant keeper of the Natural History Department in succession to William Elford Leach.
+The appointment, influenced by Sir Humphry Davy, was controversial as he was less qualified than another applicant, William Swainson.
 Children found himself poorly qualified in zoology and depended greatly on John Edward Gray who worked as a day-worker.
 Gray's own application to the post that Children held had been passed over due to rivalries with influential members of the Linnean Society.
 Some visitors to the British Museum like Edward Blyth found him uncooperative.
 After the division of the Department into three sections in 1837 he became keeper of the Department of Zoology, retiring in 1840 and succeeded by his assistant John Edward Gray.
 After his retirement he took an interest in astronomy.

+Around 1823-24, there was an interest in silver mining in South America and there was a search for silver extraction techniques that did not need expensive mercury.
+Children found a process that he sold to several companies including Real del Monte and United Mexicans.

 Children was made a fellow of the Royal Society in 1807, and served as the society's secretary in 1826, and from 1830 to 1837.
 In 1833, he was founding president of what became the Royal Entomological Society of London.
 His name is commemorated in the names of several species, most described by Gray or his brother, including the Australian Children's python, Antaresia childreni, the Australian stick insect Tropidoderus childrenii, the North American lady beetle Exochomus childreni as well as a mineral called childrenite.
-John James Audubon named a warbler after him, but the specimen turned out to be a juvenile yellow warbler.
+John James Audubon named Sylvia childrenii (or Children's warbler) after him, stating "I have named it after my most esteemed friend, J. G. Children, Esq. of the British Museum, as a tribute of sincere gratitude for the unremitted kindness which he has shewn me" but that is a junior name as the specimen it was based on was of a juvenile of the already described yellow warbler.

 Family

-His only daughter (from his first wife Hester Anna) was Anna Atkins, a botanist, who is best known for her book of cyanotype photograms of algae, the first book of exclusively photographic images ever made.
+Children's only daughter (from his first wife Hester Anna) was Anna Atkins, a botanist, who is best known for her book of cyanotype photograms of algae, the first book of exclusively photographic images ever made.
 She wrote a memoir on the life of her father which included several unpublished poems.